PMDD Treatment & Counselling for Severe PMS, PME, and Pre-Menstrual Disorders

 PMDD , PME, and Severe PMS

-PME is extremely common for those who have previously been diagnosed with mental ailments, such as bipolar disorder, anxiety, and/or depression.
-During one’s luteal phase (again – the timeframe between ovulation and period), symptoms get much worse.
-PME differs from PMDD in that during the follicular phase (the time between onset of period and ovulation), the initial symptoms do not disappear but may lessen.
-Similar to PMDD, PME can be treated with a holistic approach.
+Premenstrual Exacerbation (PME) is common among individuals previously diagnosed with mental health conditions like bipolar disorder, anxiety, or depression.
+Symptoms worsen significantly during the luteal phase but differ from PMDD in that symptoms persist, though often lessen, during the follicular phase (the time between menstruation and ovulation).
+PME, like PMDD, responds well to a holistic treatment approach.
 In addition to individual therapy, we also offer PMDD Couples Counseling, providing support for couples navigating the unique challenges of PMDD together.
 Learn more about our PMDD Couples Counseling here.

-Pre-Menstrual Exaberation (PME)
+Pre-Menstrual Exacerbation (PME)

 Severe PMS